it-academy-svhec/intro-to-programming/primers/C Programming: Basic Addition Primer.md

 ### Using Other Arithmetic Operators
 1. Run the program

 1. Let's try changing the operator `+` to each of the following operators.
 Follow this proces: predict the expected output for the variable `number`, change the operator, run the program, and compare the actual result to the expected result.
     - Subtraction: `-`
     - Multiplication: `*`
     - Division: `/`

 1. Try to figure out why some of your predictions were wrong.
 What do you think is happening?
+We will cover the reasons for these discrepancies later.